jfecher/ante/README.md

 ## Features
 * Systems language that feels like an interpreted language
-* Expression-based syntax, no statements
+* Expression-based syntax
-* Support for functional, imperative, and object-oriented paradigms
 * Robust module system
 * Immutability by default
 * Strongly typed with a detailed algebraic type system and type inferencing
-* Full control given to users allowing them to specify specific requirements for a given type and issue a compile-time error if it is invalidated
+* Ability to write compiler plugins within the compiled program itself type and issue a compile-time error if it is invalidated
     -  Extremely diverse and powerful compile-time analysis that can be custom programmed into any datatype creating eg. iterator invalidation, pointer-autofree, or even an ownership system.
 The implementation of these features resembles that of a compiler plugin, except that it is written into the compiled module itself.
-    - These compile-time functions are checked at compile-time and not compiled into the binary.
-    - Ability to write compiler plugins within the compiled program itself

-* API designers given full reign to implement custom rules for their types, full access to the parse tree is provided, along with a quick list of the uses of the variable in question.
 * Programmers have just as much power over their program as the compiler does.
 As an example, here is an implementation of the goto construct in Ante